Moonshake: The C/Z years - Dirty & Divine and final split (1996–1997)

 Moonshake had now signed with the Seattle indie label C/Z Records, which released Dirty & Divine in the USA in May 1996 (a licensed UK release followed later, via World Domination Recordings).
 With C/Z determined to promote the band in America, Moonshake joined the 1996 Lollapalooza tour of the American Midwest (headlined by Metallica and Wu-Tang Clan) from late June to early August.
 The latter experience proved disappointing - assigned to "the third stage", the band played from the back of a truck some distance from the main arena.
 Dickaty recalled "with other so-called 'alternative' artists, we played to a largely indifferent crowd of thrill-seeking metal fans."
-While unimpressed by their treatment by the Lollapalooza organisation, the band maintained an affection for the United States and continued to tour there whenever possible, Callahan having already discovered that American audiences were "much more open-minded.
+While unimpressed by their treatment by the Lollapalooza organisation, the band maintained an affection for the United States and continued to tour there whenever possible.
+Callahan had already discovered that American audiences were "much more open-minded.
 I think they'd had enough of grunge and all that kind of stuff... we were finding these audiences that had been into post-hardcore in the late '80s and were tired of mainstream rock and seemed to be waiting for bands like us to come along and go a bit more out there...
 So we toured there a lot."

 The band returned to the United States for three months of touring with (variously) New Kingdom, Codeine and The Grifters.
 By this time, however, three years of self-management and hard touring with little reward had exhausted the band.
 In 1997, shortly after the UK release of Dirty & Divine, Callahan moved to the United States (briefly relocating to Brooklyn, New York) and the band finally split, albeit amicably.
 An EP of Moonshake remixes – originally commissioned to promote the Dirty & Divine album – was belatedly issued in 1999, though this release was disowned by Callahan.

 In 2022, Callahan said that "most people had faith in us, but not enough."